 Earn money freelancing in your area of expertise

-There is a huge demand for freelancers in almost any medium you can think of, from writing and graphic designing. to web designing and photography, among others.
-With freelancing, you take on only as much work as you can handle for the week so you are not compromising on your school work.
+There is a huge demand for freelancers in almost any medium you can think of, from writing and graphic designing. to web designing and photography, and more.
+With freelancing, you take on only as much work as you can handle for the week so you can still keep up on your school work.

 Pay the loan interest whenever you have any extra money

 You don’t have to wait till after you graduate to pay back the loan.
-The small interest amounts you pay will you are still in school will reduce your student loan balance considerably in the long run.
-Each month, pay back as much as you possibly can, don’t just automatically do the minimum.
+The small interest amounts you pay while you are still in school will reduce your student loan balance considerably in the long run.
+Each month, pay back as much as you possibly can, but don’t just automatically do the minimum.
+Even if you only manage to pay off the interest, that’s still a lot of money that you’ve shaved off your debt.
+Of course, only do this if you comfortably can.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!